-Open FX positions (intra-day) must not exceed $10mn equivalent;
+Open FX positions (intra-day) must not exceed $10,000,000 equivalent;

-No trading on behalf of customers other than in respect of Spot Foreign Exchange (“FX”) will be permitted.
+The Net Open position for FX will be calculated using the following methodology:

+Net position by currency (sum of all long position less sum of all short positions)

+Net positions will be converted to base currency (CNCBLB = US dollars)

+The net short positions and net long positions are be totaled

+The large of net short or net long positions (ignoring sign) will be the ‘Net Open FX Position)

+Example of calculation:

+The FX data will be extracted directly from the CNCBLB core system covering:

+All Assets (Business Developments loans, FM lending, …etc)

+All Liabilities (HO funding, Group funding and Interbank, …etc)

+HO expenses and FX contra entries

+Less (Hedged Positions)

 Interest Rate Risk

-The Branch’s exposure to Interest Rate Risk will be measured on a daily basis.
+The Branch’s exposure to Interest Rate Risk will be measured on a weekly basis by Risk Department.
 The Branch will manage its interest rate risk for the overall objective of observing the principle of prudent risk preference and achieving steady growth of both net interest income and economic value within the acceptable range of interest rate risk.

-The Branch uses a ‘gap’ approach to measure its Interest Rate Risk in Banking Book, (“IRRBB”) exposure.
+The Branch will use both a ‘gap’ approach to measure its Interest Rate Risk in Banking Book, (“IRRBB”) exposure and sensitivity risk measurements for Financial Market transactions .

+Interest Rate Gapping Measurement

 The interest rate gap is determined as the maximum net position of interest earning assets and interest paying liabilities utilising actual maturity or maturity for interest rollover whichever is earlier.
 A ‘gap’ approach to measure its Interest Rate Risk in Banking Book, (“IRRBB”) exposure.
 This is determined as the maximum net position of interest earning assets and interest paying liabilities utilising actual maturity or maturity for interest rollover whichever is earlier.
+The following is monitored by Risk Department:

 This is presented by Risk Department as follows:

-Gapping Limits - Interest rate gapping limits are set in order to control CNCBLB’s exposure to the interest rate risk arising from its business activity and restricts the re-pricing risk over various maturity buckets.
+Gapping Limits - Interest rate gapping limits are set by ManCo within the Risk Appetite Statement (See Appendix A) in order to control CNCBLB’s exposure to the interest rate risk arising from its business activity and restricts the re-pricing risk over various maturity buckets.

 The degree to which CNCBLB would be exposed to interest rate risk is identified through gap analysis using the principle of grouping together assets and liabilities that are affected by interest rate changes according to their maturity dates.
 Two different types of gaps may occur:

 A negative gap occurs when interest-sensitive liabilities maturing at a certain time are greater than interest-sensitive assets maturing at the same time.
 This results in a net exposure if interest rates rise by the time of maturity;